How do I access my portal?

 A dermatologist is a medical doctor with extensive training in the diagnosis and treatment of skin, hair, and nails.
 Some of the diseases a dermatologist treats include skin cancer, eczema, and acne, rosacea, and psoriasis.

-Cosmetic dermatological treatments can include restoring the look of patients’ skin after surgery for skin cancer or other issues; treating acne breakouts and scars; diminishing signs of aging with treatments such as BOTOX® Cosmetic & Dysport® and dermal fillers.
+Cosmetic dermatological treatments can include restoring the look of patients’ skin after surgery for skin cancer or other issues; treating acne breakouts and scars; diminishing signs of aging with treatments such as BOTOX® Cosmetic & Dysport®.

 How should I prepare for my first appointment at Boise Dermatology & Medspa?

 For the most complete skin examination, your skin should be free of makeup or nail polish.
 Wear clothes that are easy to remove and put back on, so that any part of your skin can be examined.